Kristi Leskinen: Modeling and television career

 With her classic high cheekbones and blonde tresses, Leskinen became a pin-up girl in sponsor posters.
 She was named of the "100 Hottest Women of 2005" by FHM.

-In early 2009, Leskinen appeared on the show The Superstars on ABC.
-Along with her partner, dancer Maksim Chmerkovskiy from Dancing with the Stars, they competed against other pairs of athletes and celebrities in a series of athletic events.
-They won first place.
+In early 2009, Leskinen appeared on the show The Superstars on ABC, which pitted pairs of athletes and celebrities in a series of athletic events.
+She and her partner, dancer Maksim Chmerkovskiy from Dancing with the Stars, won.

-Leskinen appeared on the 30th season of The Amazing Race with teammate Jen Hudak where they finished in 3rd place.
+Leskinen appeared on the 30th season of The Amazing Race with teammate Jen Hudak; they finished in 3rd place.

 Personal life

 Leskinen resides in Mammoth Lakes, California.
-She continues to wakeboard and she dedicates a few weeks a year to ride in Orlando, Florida.